apryakhin/legion.stanford.edu/profiling.md

 ![](/images/profiling/collapsed_profile.png)

 This profile shows the utilization graph of the memories and processors during the run.
-However, Legion Prof also can also display  more detailed information, as described in
+Legion Prof also can also display  more detailed information as described in
 [Interacting with a Profile](#interacting-with-a-profile).

 ### Interacting with a Profile